Advocating Against Cemetery Construction

 "Utilising the existing approval on the site is not viable nor does it establish a sustainable business model for the cemetery."
 (Scoping Report 29/02/24 Strategic Context 2.1)

-* Our little country village being overshadowed and defined by a massive funeral facility
+* Our little country village will be overshadowed and defined by a huge, state significant funeral facility

 Why is the Community Angry ?